 No supporting documentation is required for this schedule.

-Schedule D – Basel III/Dodd Frank
+Schedule D – Regulatory Capital Transitions

 Additional Information Required for SIFI Surcharge

 In November 2011, the Basel Committee on Banking Supervision (BCBS) published its methodology for assessing an additional loss absorbency requirement for global systemically important banks (SIFI surcharge) that effectively serves as an extension of the capital conservation buffer.
 As part of the FR Y-14A filing, each BHC must submit a separate document that includes management’s best estimate of the likely SIFI surcharge that would be assessed under this methodology, along with an explanation of assumption used when determining the estimate.
 Any BHC not currently designated as a global systemically important financial institution (G-SIFI) should include a SIFI surcharge assessment if management expects changes to its business model that would potentially lead to the BHC’s designation as a G-SIFI.
 Supervisors will evaluate the methodology and assumptions used by BHCs in determining the SIFI surcharge, and may adjust such estimates as necessary when evaluating the Basel III transition path.

 The supporting document should be titled BHCRSSD_BHCMNEMONIC_SIFI_CHARGE_ESTIMATE_METHODOLOGY_YYMMDD.